- Standard Rate

 For more information about Air Conditioning Inspections and the process of becoming a certified Low Carbon Energy Assessor (LCEA) - Air Conditioning Inspector, please see the "Need to Know" section.

-We encourage all of our delegates to familiarise themselves with all information regarding the course on the CIBSE training website, please also make yourself aware of the registration procedures outlined on our CIBSE Certification website in advance of the training course.
+We encourage all of our delegates to make yourself aware of the registration procedures outlined on the CIBSE Certification website in advance of the training course.

 On completion of the course you will:

 - Be able to produce Air Conditioning Energy Assessments to satisfy the Energy Performance of Buildings Directive

 - Provide a building owner with advice to save energy and monitor their carbon footprint

 - Identify areas where plant maintenance could be improved